 - Small bowel motility

-Two fully equipped laboratories allows for the application of range of methods, some of which are listed here:
+Our fully equipped laboratory allows for the application of a range of methods, some of which are listed here:

 Resting and evoked EEG can be measured at the cervical as well as cortical level using standard EEG equipment.

 Application of different probes for either esophageal or rectal stimulation that allows following visceral stimuli: